 Many hot tub and spa owners find Spring to be the best time to enjoy a dip in the warm water.
-Including hot tub maintenance into your Spring Cleaning routine is easy and will help it run efficiently and keep the water clean for months.
+Including hot tub maintenance in your Spring Cleaning routine is easy and will help it run efficiently and keep the water clean for months.

-Flush, Drain & Refill +
+Flush, Drain & Refill Your Hotub

 Use a spa system flush to get rid of any unwanted build-up in your hot tub’s plumbing.
 If you drained your hot tub, make sure your spa is clean before you refill it with water.
 Do not forget about cleaning out the inside of the pipes, where some water will remain and become stagnant.
 Add fresh water to flush the tub.
 Drain the water and then refill it again.